casper-network/docs/source/docs/casper/developers/dapps/technology-stack.md

 ### Signing Transactions

-The signing of transactions will in many cases need to be performed by the user on the front-end, for which you may implement one or more of a few different options:
+The signing of transactions will, in many cases, need to be performed by the user on the front-end, for which you have a few options:

 1. The Casper Signer

-   The Casper JS SDK has a class `Signer` that, when implemented, allows a user to sign transactions using the Casper Signer browser extension.
-Deploy objects are first converted to JSON, then sent to the Signer to be signed, then must be sent to the backend for deployment to a node.
+   The [Casper JS SDK](https://github.com/casper-ecosystem/casper-js-sdk) has a class `Signer` that, when implemented, allows a user to sign transactions using the Casper Signer browser extension.
+Deploy objects are first converted to JSON, then sent to the Signer to be signed, then must be sent to the backend and forwarded to a node.

 2. Third-party signers